 The GDC is committed to compliance with Title VI of the Civil Rights Act of 1964; as amended, 42 U.S.C.
-2000d-2000d7; the Civil Rights Restoration Act of 1987; Section 303 of the Age Discrimination Act of 1975, as amended; Title II of the Americans with Disabilities Act ("ADA"); Section 504 of the Rehabilitation Act of 1973; Executive Order 12898 on Environmental Justice; Executive Order 13166 on Limited English Proficiency ("LEP"), and all other related nondiscrimination statutes, rules, regulations, and executive orders cited in its Title VI/Nondiscrimination Program.
+2000d-2000d7; the Civil Rights Restoration Act of 1987; Section 303 of the Age Discrimination Act of 1975, as amended; Title II of the Americans with Disabilities Act ("ADA"); Section 504 of the Rehabilitation Act of 1973; and all other related nondiscrimination statutes, rules, regulations, and executive orders cited in its Title VI/Nondiscrimination Program.

-GDC assures that no person or group(s) of persons shall, on the grounds of race, color, religion, sex, sexual orientation, gender identity, disability, age or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination in connection with the activities undertaken by GDC, whether the activities are federally funded or not.
+GDC assures that no person or group(s) of persons shall, on the grounds of race, color, religion, sex, sexual orientation, disability, age or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination in connection with the activities undertaken by GDC, whether the activities are federally funded or not.

-It is also the policy of GDC to ensure that its plans, programs, procedures, policies, and activities do not have disproportionate adverse effects based on race, color, religion, sex, sexual orientation, gender identity, disability, age, or national origin.
-In addition, GDC will provide meaningful access to its information for persons with limited English proficiency.
+It is also the policy of GDC to ensure that its plans, programs, procedures, policies, and activities do not have disproportionate adverse effects based on race, color, religion, sex, sexual orientation, disability, age, or national origin.
+In addition, GDC will promote accessibility to its information for persons with limited English proficiency.